softwarefactory-project/sf-docs/docs/user/submitpatches.rst

 Before your changes can be merged into master, they must undergo review in Gerrit.

-But first, it's a good idea, but not mandatory, to synchronize your change set with any changes that may have occurred in master while you've been working.
+But first, it's a good idea, but not mandatory, to synchronize your own change with any changes that may have occurred on master while you've been working.
 From within the branch you've been working on, execute the following command:

 .. code-block:: bash